Getting into the water can seriously improve your chances of success when you’re hunting or fishing.

 If you’re purchasing barefoot waders – the version that comes with boots built-in, depending on their size, you might be able to wear shoes underneath.

 But unless this is a lining shoe with a slim profile just for added comfort and protection – then there really is no need.
-A pair of good quality socks will do.
+A pair of good-quality socks will do, and try ones that are blister-resistant.

 For stockingfoot waders – the shoes or boots are worn on the outside, and are bought separately.